 Apple Picking at Morning Glory Orchard

-Grab a Drink and Charcuterie Board at the Fairlane Fall Penthouse Popup
+Grab a Drink and Charcuterie Board at the Fairlane Wicked Penthouse Popup

-The Fairlane has done some pretty awesome popup this year in their Penthouse.
-But the fall popup might be my favorite!
-Get your fill of pumpkin spice and everything nice, and enjoy the fall decor and drinks at the Fairlane.
+The Fairlane has done some pretty awesome popups this year in their Penthouse.
+But the Wicked-inspired popup might be my favorite!
+Get your fill of Emerald City and decide if you’re a good witch or a bad witch.
 I’ve got reels highlighting my time there below!

 Do you believe in ghosts?
 That’s the question you’ll be asking yourself on the Hermitage Ghost Tour!
 Even if you’re a native Nashvillian like me, this tour is a must and will have you looking at historic places a little differently now that you know their spooky past.